 To that end, there are Certified Ethical Hacker courses offered to train those prospective white hats, courses that culminate in the CEH certification exam.
 That exam is the final piece of the puzzle, a necessary element for anyone who wants a career in professional ethical hacking.

 But many people find that the test is challenging and notoriously difficult.
 Wouldn’t it be nice to have a resource to help aspiring ethical hackers to pass the exam, something that gives a fair advantage?

 Fortunately, that’s what we’re here for.
 Here are some amazing tips and tricks you need to keep in mind before and during preparing for your CEH exam.

 The first step in getting ready for the CEH exam (or indeed, for any exam, for that matter), is to get an idea of what you’ll be up against, what you’re facing.
 With that in mind, here’s what the Certified Ethical Hacking exam is made up of.

-The good news is that multiple choice questions are easier to answer than questions that expect full, written-out answers, or even worse, essays!
+However, the good news is that multiple-choice questions are easier to answer than questions that expect full, written-out answers, or even worse, essays!
 So while you will most likely have the time you need to answer the questions, there’s still the matter of knowing what you’ll be tested on and being ready for it.